top of page

 “An amazing festival.
 Thank you to everyone for all their hard work.
 It's terrific to see Proserpine shine!
 Can't wait to see what the 2026 Rock Wallaby festival brings.” — Grace McDonald

-“This was such a wonderful event, we walked the 2hours for the Wallaby hunt with our 2 boys & we had an absolute blast!
-I hope the festival is a yearly one” — Festival Visitor
+“This was such a wonderful event.
+We walked the 2 hours for the Wallaby hunt with our 2 boys, and we had an absolute blast!
+I hope the festival is a yearly one.” — Festival Visitor

 “It was an absolutely fantastic day!
-Soo many people showed up the morning tea was spectacular.
-Well done to the organisers Creative Collections.
-A wonderful event & thanks for the opportunity to get the word out there about the Proserpine Rock Wallaby & Fauna Rescue Whitsundays.”
-Kerry Aspland
+So many people showed up.
+The morning tea was spectacular.
+Well done to the organisers, Creative Connections.
+A wonderful event, and thanks for the opportunity to get the word out there about the Proserpine Rock Wallaby and Fauna Rescue Whitsundays.” — Kerry Aspland

 Looking Ahead